 This role is closely linked to the development role, and product owner.
 The UX designer will work on the user interface and user experience to build a platform that users will easily understand and use.
 It is a key rule to maximize user adoption of the platform.

-This role includes all what relates to the management of the servers: making sure the platform is un and running, intervene in case there is an issues, etc. We have organized a global sys admin team to make sure we can intervene quickly in case a server is down and a local OFN platform is unaccessible.
+This role includes all what relates to the management of the servers: making sure the platform is up and running, intervene in case there is an issue, etc. We have organized a global sys admin team to make sure we can intervene quickly in case a server is down and a local OFN platform is unaccessible.

 This role makes the interface between the users and the developers.
-It receives the request of the users, analyse the needs, brainstorm with users and devs about potential solutions, and when a solution has been collectively chosen, make sure what is developed answer the original need once finished.
+It receives the request of the users, analyses the needs, brainstorms with users and developers about potential solutions, and when a solution has been collectively chosen, makes sure what is developed answers the original need once finished.
 It is also in charge to curate the massive amount of needs reported by users, so contribute to driving the prioritization process, and find ways to communicate that process to users to mitigate their frustration.